Krozark/Kraggne/README.md

      warning:
      ---------

-    I recomend you, to use this tag in all your template that use a other Kraggne tag, and what are display using a custom (def) view or that not extend Kraggne.views.GenericViewContextMixinSlug (and not a CSM page).
+    I recomend you, to use this tag in all your template that use a other Kraggne tag (for exemple in your base.html), if you use a custom (class) view or that extend Kraggne.views.GenericViewContextMixin (or GenericView/GenericFormView/GenericDetailView/GenericListView) by adding the slug attr (slug refer to the MenuItem.slug link).
     Put it in the top of the page, before any Kraggne Tag/filter to disable possible TypeErrors.